Telfer, Western Australia

 Byrnecut has been involved with Newcrest at Telfer since late 2005.

-The Telfer contract is one of Byrnecut’s largest operations, and recently expanded with the addition of the Western Flanks orebodies.
-Byrnecut has been involved with Newcrest at Telfer since late 2005, with the mine being operated as both an open pit and underground mine since 1977.
+The Telfer contract is one of Byrnecut Australia’s largest operations, recently expanded with the addition of the Western Flanks orebodies.
+Byrnecut has been involved with Newcrest at Telfer since late 2005.
+The mine has been operated as both an open pit and underground mine since 1977.

-Under a separate contract, Byrnecut also completed the 1,100m, 7.5m diameter concrete-lined haulage shaft.
+Byrnecut also completed, under a separate contract, the 1,100m 7.5m diameter concrete lined haulage shaft.